johtela/markappend/commonmark-tests.md

 <commonmark-runner examples="17-21"></commonmark-runner>

+But they work in all other contexts, including URLs and link titles, link references, and info strings in fenced code blocks:

+<commonmark-runner examples="22-24"></commonmark-runner>

 ## Entity and numeric character references

 Valid HTML entity references and numeric character references can be used in place of the corresponding Unicode character, with the following exceptions: